Stop Employee Turnover With These Sales Hiring Tips

 Did you know that the average sales manager experiences a 30% turnover rate?
 Our proprietary research also shows that only 45% of sales managers use a sales skills assessment, like TeamTraitTM, when they are hiring.
-This simple tip, along with the others I explain below, can reduce turnover in your department.
+Using a sales skills assessment, along with the other tips I explain below, can reduce turnover in your department.

 If you’re seeking to fill a sales position that has turned over multiple times, consider changing your process.
 Specifically, you’ll want to: